Tule Wind Project, McCain Valley, San Diego County, CA

-The Project is located on a combination of lands administered by BLM and the California State Lands Commission (CSLC), as well as lands on the Ewiiaapaayp Indian Reservation and some private parcels.
+The project was located on a combination of lands administered by Bureau of Land Management (BLM) and the California State Lands Commission (CSLC), as well as lands on the Ewiiaapaayp Indian Reservation and some private parcels.
 The BLM is the lead agency for complying with the National Environmental Policy Act (NEPA); the California Public Utilities Commission (CPUC) is the lead agency for complying with the California Environmental Quality Act (CEQA) for the Environmental Impact Review.